 - Be careful with Flash Player updates.
 You can be asked to download the latest version of this player.
 Don’t do it because it’s a way to infect a computer with some virus.
 By the way, Flash will be supported only in 2020 and no more.

 - Check regularly the folder with apps and remove applications on Mac you don’t use anymore.

-As you can see, it’s possible to keep away from viruses and protect the Mac without stress.
+As you can see, how to check your mac for viruses, it’s possible to keep away from viruses and protect the Mac without stress.
 Just scan your devices to make sure it’s clean, and surf the Internet without any things that can cause potential risk.